-- The Czech Republic participates in the European School Survey Project on Alcohol and Other Drugs (ESPAD), which also measures children's online activity.
-The most recent edition was in 2023. - Perception of cybercrime among pupils at the second level of primary schools (2023) was carried out within the framework of the project "Regions for a Safe Internet".
+- Perception of cybercrime among pupils at the second level of primary schools (2023) was carried out within the framework of the project 'Regions for a Safe Internet'.
 It was initially conducted in 2018 and has now been repeated five years later to compare the results.
-The status at the end of 2023 showed that pupils still have insufficient awareness of what they can or cannot do online or what behaviour is considered a cybercrime.

-The National Monitoring Centre for Drugs and Addictions issues the annual Report on Digital Addictions in the Czech Republic, part of which is dedicated to children and adolescents.
-The report is included in the information package of annual reports on the situation of addiction in the Czech Republic.
+The status at the end of 2023 showed that pupils still have insufficient awareness of what they can or cannot do online or what behaviour is considered a cybercrime. - The National Monitoring Centre for Drugs and Addictions issues the annual Report on Digital Addictions in the Czech Republic, part of which is dedicated to children and adolescents.
+The report is included in the information package of annual reports on the situation of addiction in the Czech Republic. - Regular surveys are also carried out by the Czech School Inspectorate on an infrequent basis.
+A report 'Secondary analysis of PISA 2018: Student wellbeing, classroom climate, ICT use and perceptions of the teacher's role' dates from 2021.